trikunai/lto-network-frontend/README.md

 1. If you want to run `explorer` project, you can just use `ng serve`.
 1. If you want to run `wallet` project, you need to use `ng serve wallet`.
+1. Running `ng serve` will deploy the angular cli default for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 <!-- ## Nrwl Extensions for Angular (Nx)